lanshunfang/hadoop3-tensorflow-big-data-machine-learning/README.md

   - Then we will store the processed CSV Data as TFRecords files in HDFS via Tensorflow TFRecordWriter
     - `TFRecords` is an efficient Tensorflow data format that supports distributive training
     - Tensorflow supports reading `TFRecords` from HDFS with optimized batch size

+## Data source
-- The data we used here is from [Kaggle](https://www.kaggle.com/sdolezel/black-friday?select=train.csv)
+- The data we used here is from [Kaggle - Black Friday sales](https://www.kaggle.com/sdolezel/black-friday?select=train.csv)

 ## Prerequisites
 - macOS Catalina as the development machine